The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/1-errors.md

 #### `TypeError`

 *Very common*.
 Indicates that a provided argument is not an allowable type.
-For example, passing a function to a parameter which expects a string would be a `TypeError`.
+For example, passing a function to a parameter which expects a string would cause a `TypeError`.

 ```jsx
 "hello".push('hi')
 // Uncaught TypeError: "hello".push is not a function
 ```

-Node.js will generate and throw `TypeError` instances *immediately* as a form of argument validation.

 #### `SystemError`